Blighty: Context

-Examples
+Usage

 An early example of the usage of a derivative of the Arabic wilāyah being used to refer to Britain is after diplomat I'tisam-ud-Din returned from Britain back to the Mughal Empire.
-The locals nicknamed him as 'Bilayet Munshi', due to him being the first South Asian (c.
+The locals nicknamed him Bilayet Munshi due to him being the first South Asian (c.
 1765) to travel to what was known as the Bilayet.

 Blighty, a humorous weekly magazine, was issued free to British troops during the First World War.
-It contained short stories, poems, cartoons, paintings and drawings, with contributions from men on active service.
+It contained short stories, poems, cartoons, paintings, and drawings, with contributions from men on active service.
 It was distributed by the War Office, the Admiralty and the Red Cross, and subsidised through donations and sales to the general public.
 The magazine was revived in 1939 and continued until 1958.

-In his First World War autobiography Good-Bye to All That (1929), the writer Robert Graves attributes the term "Blitey" to the Hindustani word for "home".
+In his First World War autobiography Good-Bye to All That (1929), the writer Robert Graves attributes the term Blitey to the Hindustani word for "home."
 He writes: "The men are pessimistic but cheerful.
 They all talk about getting a 'cushy' one to send them back to 'Blitey'."

 The music hall artiste Vesta Tilley had a hit in 1916 with the song "I'm Glad I've Got a Bit of a Blighty One" (1916), in which she played a soldier delighted to have been wounded and in hospital.
-"When I think about my dugout," she sang, "where I dare not stick my mug out...
+"When I think about my dugout," she sang, "where I dare not stick my mug out. ...
 I'm glad I've got a bit of a blighty one".
 Another music hall hit was "Take Me Back to Dear Old Blighty" (1917).
 The song is sung by Cicely Courtneidge in the 1962 film The L-Shaped Room.
 The term was also referenced in the song "All American Alien Boy" by Ian Hunter ("I'm just a whitey from Blighty"), from the 1976 album of the same name.
 Folksinger Ian Robb's album Rose and Crown features a topical parody of the traditional song "Maggie May", about the Falklands War.
 The song contains the lines: "When I get back to Blighty, I'll give thanks to The Almighty / Whether Maggie's little war is lost or won".

+"Little Blighty on the Down" was a satirical radio comedy series broadcast on BBC Radio 4 between 1988 and 1992.
+It was a parody of contemporary life in Britain (specifically during the premiership of Margaret Thatcher), as reflected in the fictional small village of "Little Blighty".

 UKTV operated a digital television channel called Blighty that opened in February 2009 and closed on 5 July 2013.
 The subscription channel, which concentrated on British-made programming, was replaced by a Freeview channel called Drama.